RobbieHember/fcgadgets/README.md

 The **cbrunner** model achieves comprehensive, granular representation of processes through links to a constellation of supporting modules also stored in **fcgadgets**.
 ![image info](./images/fcgadgets_constellation.png)

-## UTILITIES
+## MACGYVER
-The **fcgadgets.utilities** subpackage contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
+The **fcgadgets.macgyver** subpackage contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
 If pre-processing steps are similar among a wide range of project types, the goal is to store the scripts here for shared useage.
 * Pre-processing script template to prepare **cbrunner** inputs for a:
 	* Sample of points
 	* Sample of polygons